veracity/veracity-documentation/common/markdown/data-fabric-api/data-fabric-api.md

 ## Overview
 Veracity's Application Programming Interfaces (APIs) enable data providers and consumers to interact with Veracity programmatically.
 There are 3 main Veracity APIs:

-- Data API - The Veracity Data API is an API where developers and applications can get information on data containers, get the key to a data container, or share a key with other Veracity Platform user.
+- Data API - The Veracity Data API is an API where developers and applications can get information on data containers, get the key to a data container, or share a key with other Veracity Platform users.
 - Provisioning API - The Veracity Provision API is an API that enables developers and applications to create data containers.
 - Metadata API - The Veracity Metadata API is an API that can both get and post information on data containers.
-The API enables you to add meta data to the containers both to visually represent the data containers in the portal, and make it more easy to search in the data catalog.
+The API enables you to add meta data to the containers both to visually represent the data containers in the portal, and make it easier to search in the data catalogue.

 ## Authentication